Santeenee/advent-of-code/2023/day-1/README.md

 # How to start program

 This is a node project.
-But to run TypeScript code `node-ts` package is needed.
+But to run TypeScript code `ts-node` package is needed.

 a normal `npm i` or `pnpm i` will do